- Former board member of the Arab American Action Network

 - Co-founder of the website Electronic Intifada

-Born in Washington, DC on December 29, 1971, Ali Abunimah is a Palestinian-American graduate of Princeton University and the University of Chicago.
-A former board-of-directors member (and vice president) of the Arab American Action Network, he co-founded the Electronic Intifada website and is closely affiliated with the Sabeel Ecumenical Liberation Theology Center.
-His personal website, Abunimah.org, acts as a clearinghouse for his writings, which are fiercely hostile toward Israel and the United States.
+Born in Washington, D.C. on December 29, 1971, Ali Abunimah is a Palestinian-American graduate of Princeton University and the University of Chicago.
+A former board-of-directors member (and vice president) of the Arab American Action Network, he co-founded the Electronic Intifada website in 2001.
+Abunimah’s writings are fiercely hostile toward Israel and the United States.
 Indeed, he has accused Israel of harvesting the organs of Palestinian children and has openly advocated violent attacks against Israelis.

-In a February 2002 article titled “U.S. Approach Hurts All Parties,” Abunimah wrote that Palestinian terrorism was merely a reaction to Israel’s “land confiscation,” its “ongoing orgy of violence,” and its “routine human-rights abuses” that have “made life under a seemingly endless occupation so intolerable.”
-In February 2002 Abunimah characterized “Israel’s humiliation and virtual imprisonment of [Yasser] Arafat” — after the Palestinian leader had failed to prevent a host of recent suicide bombings against Israeli civilians — as confirmation that then-Israeli Prime Minister Ariel Sharon and his supporters had “never given up the dream of a Greater Israel stretching from the Mediterrannean to the Jordan River and perhaps beyond.”
+In a February 2002 article titled “U.S. Approach Hurts All Parties,” Abunimah wrote that Palestinian terrorism was merely a reaction to Israel’s “land confiscation,” its “ongoing orgy of violence,” and its “routine human-rights abuses” that have “made [Palestinian] life under a seemingly endless occupation so intolerable.”
+He characterized “Israel’s humiliation and virtual imprisonment of [Yasser] Arafat” — after the Palestinian leader had failed to prevent a host of recent suicide bombings against Israeli civilians — as confirmation that then-Israeli Prime Minister Ariel Sharon and his supporters had “never given up the dream of a Greater Israel stretching from the Mediterrannean to the Jordan River and perhaps beyond.”

-In a March 2003 piece titled “We Almost Stopped the War,” Abunimah condemned America’s 2003 invasion of Iraq as a “massive assault on a small, defenseless country by an uncontrollable superpower” whose armed forces were “disproportionately composed of the economically and socially disenfranchised, people who, denied a slice of the ‘American dream’ at home by failing schools, racism, the prison industry, and growing economic inequality, must seek to escape by joining the military.”
+In a March 2003 piece titled “We Almost Stopped the War,” Abunimah condemned America’s invasion of Iraq as a “massive assault on a small, defenseless country by an uncontrollable superpower” whose armed forces were “disproportionately composed of the economically and socially disenfranchised, people who, denied a slice of the ‘American dream’ at home by failing schools, racism, the prison industry, and growing economic inequality, must seek to escape by joining the military.”

-In January 2012, Abunimah tweeted, “Isn’t it time for a popular Palestinian revolution in the form of a third intifada?”
-The following month, he was a guest speaker at an anti-Israel Boycott, Divestment and Sanctions (BDS) conference at the University of Pennsylvania.
-Abunimah is a strong supporter of the BDS movement.
+In January 2012 he tweeted, “Isn’t it the time for a popular Palestinian revolution in the form of a third intifada?”

 Abunimah has a history of significant ties to Barack Obama, whom he first met in the late 1990s when Obama was an Illinois state senator.
-All told, Abunimah claims to have met Obama “about half a dozen times” over the years, “often at Palestinian and Arab-American community events in Chicago,” which Obama used to attend “all the time.”
-For instance, Abunimah crossed paths with Obama at a May 1998 community fundraiser at which Edward Said was the keynote speaker; at a 1999 event for a West Bank refugee camp where Abunimah himself personally introduced Obama, who spoke against “Israeli occupation”; and at a 2000 congressional campaign fundraiser at the home of pro-PLO professor Rashid Khalidi.
+All told, Abunimah claimed in 2007 to have met Obama “about half a dozen times” over the years, “often at Palestinian and Arab-American community events in Chicago,” which Obama used to attend “all the time.”
+For instance, Abunimah crossed paths with Obama at a May 1998 community fundraiser at which Edward Said was the keynote speaker; at a 1999 fundraiser for a West Bank community center where Abunimah himself personally introduced Obama; and at a 2000 congressional campaign fundraiser (for Obama) at the home of pro-PLO professor Rashid Khalidi.